aws-samples/custom-web-experience-with-amazon-q-business/README.md

 ### Deploy this Solution:

-Step 1: Launch the following AWS CloudFormation template to deploy ELB , Cognto User pool , including the EC2 instance to host the webapp.
+Step 1: Launch the following AWS CloudFormation template to deploy ELB , Cognito User pool , including the EC2 instance to host the webapp.
 ---------------------------------------------------------------------

-Provide the following parameters for stack
+⚙️ Provide the following parameters for stack

 •	**Stack name** – The name of the CloudFormation stack (for example, AmazonQ-UI-Demo)